|

 Let

-the assembled veneers sit for 5 minutes so the brown veneer tape
+the assembled veneers sit for 5 minutes so the veneer tape

 can "set up".
 Then carefully flip the veneers over and